/ astro-integrations / How to Use Firebase with Astro: Complete Guide

 import { getFirestore } from "firebase-admin/firestore";

-const app = getApps().length
+const serviceAccount = {

-privateKey: import.meta.env.FIREBASE_PRIVATE_KEY?.replace(/\\n/g, "\n"),
+private_key: import.meta.env.FIREBASE_PRIVATE_KEY?.replace(/\\n/g, "\n"),

-clientEmail: import.meta.env.FIREBASE_CLIENT_EMAIL,
+client_email: import.meta.env.FIREBASE_CLIENT_EMAIL,

 export const adminAuth = getAuth(app);